-The project “Community Mobilization and Participation” is joint project of UNHCR and WVG aimed to contribute to the realization of the fundamental rights Asylum Seekers, Persons Granted International Protection, Persons in Stateless Determination Procedure and Stateless Persons in Georgia, strengthen community-based protection, contribute to peaceful coexistence with the local population and integration process.
+The project “Community Mobilization and Participation” is aimed to contribute to the realization of the fundamental rights Asylum Seekers, Persons Granted International Protection, Persons in Stateless Determination Procedure, and Stateless Persons in Georgia, strengthen community-based protection, contribute to peaceful coexistence with the local population and integration process.

 During COVID 19 pandemic, World Vision and UNHCR project COMMUNITY PARTICIPATION AND MOBILISATION provided food and hygiene packages, as well different educational and psychosocial services to the residents of Reception Centre for Asylum Seekers operating under Ministry of Internal Affairs, and beneficiaries of Martkopi Recenption Center.